-What I would like to introduce and let you pay more attention to is the fact that I believe we all needed to be creative in how we actually achieve this balance.
+What I would like to introduce and let you pay more attention to is the fact that I believe we all need to be creative in how we actually achieve this balance.
 I believe we all find an innovative way (consciously or subconsciously) to achieve our balance on the wheels and learn how to bike.
-This is the creativity and being able to accomplish the goal of balance with our own creativity which will result in Flow.
-A good question would be how you could achieve learning to bike or learning anything faster.
-We will show that observation, attention, and seeing familiar object in unfamiliar way is the key.
-You have to think creative.
+This is creativity and being able to accomplish the goal of balance with our own creativity, which will result in Flow.
+A good question would be how you could learn to bike or anything else faster.
+We will show that observation, attention, and seeing familiar objects in an unfamiliar way are the keys.
+You have to be creative and intuitive.

 Those of us who had to learn a new language might also feel the same concept of unification.
-For example when you learn english, you can’t really speak the language fluently unless you think in english.
-I believe when people say “Thinking in English” they really mean that they have achieved the same unification with the English language.
+For example, when you learn English, you can’t really speak the language fluently unless you think in English.
+I believe when people say “Thinking in English,” they really mean that they have achieved the same unification with the English language.

-Keeping Strong Attention; Meditation techniques
+Keeping Strong Attention; Meditation Techniques

-The need for strong attention; Rock Climbing?
+The need for strong attention: Rock Climbing?
 Surgery?
 Playing Scrabble?

-Let us again review our mind principles:
+Let us again review our mental principles:

 Whenever powerful concentration and energy are evoked to achieve creativity, a great variety of new and exciting sensory experiences can begin to arise.
-In meditation, they call them Rapture and in any practice, professor Mihaly Csikszentmihalyi calls them Flow.
+In meditation, they call them Rapture, and in any practice, Professor Mihaly Csikszentmihalyi calls them Flow.

 Flow or Rapture is a broad term used to cover the many kinds of chills, movements, lights, floating, vibrations, delight, and enormous pleasure associated with deep concentration.

-The Sufi poet Rumi invites us there when he writes “Out beyond wrong doing and right doing there is a field of luminous consciousness.
+The Sufi poet Rumi invites us there when he writes, “Out beyond wrongdoing and rightdoing, there is a field of luminous consciousness.
 I’ll meet you there.”